iros/d3.chart.base/README.md

 as when the orientation of the devices changes, if a mode needs switching.)

 The chart will then be redrawn if it was already drawn once before (aka, has data attached to it.)
-Note that the chart will not be redrawn simply on screen resize since that's not a particularly realistic use case.
-Only mode changes will cause a redraw.
+Note that the chart will be redrawn on screen resize or device orientation regardless of a mode change.

 Mode changes also trigger an event you can bind to: `"change:mode"` will fire with one parameter - the current mode name.